General

 As we can see, trading a cross currency pair generated a higher return than trading the majors.
 Another good thing when trading cross pairs is that when the price action of one major pair does not change much or even goes in the opposite way, a dynamic price action of the other major pair can still move a cross currency trade into profit, or at least allow for exiting it with no loss.
 A diversification without diversification.

 A word of caution, however – the movements on cross pairs tend to be wilder than in the majors.
 So if you don’t know what you are doing (don’t have a reliable system and signals which would tell you what is going on with the underlying majors), then the losses can also accelerate faster when trading cross pairs.
-This is why I decided to master my trading and my systems on majors first and only after that I started trading crosses.
+This is why I suggest to master trading on majors first and only after that I started trading crosses.

 Cross currency pairs trading aid